 SABR Day is an annual event that brings together SABR members and friends on the same day, regardless of where they live.
-More than 30 meetings were held around the U.S. and Canda for the fifth annual SABR Day on January 25, 2014.

 Regional SABR meetings are open to all baseball fans — though we encourage you to join SABR if you like what you find — and are usually free to attend.
 Guest speakers often include current and former baseball players, managers, umpires, executives, scouts, writers and authors.